rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/gprs/gtp_echo.md

 ## Vulnerable Application

 Open-source GGSN implementations can be used as a target for this module as well as commercial GPRS gear.
-FOr information on one project suitable as a target, see OsmoGGSN: https://osmocom.org/projects/openggsn/wiki/OsmoGGSN
+For information on one project suitable as a target, see [OsmoGGSN](https://osmocom.org/projects/openggsn/wiki/OsmoGGSN).

 ## Options